BrentGrammer/PROGNOTES/ColdFusion/Testing.md

 - when you do box install textbox it'll create a box.json file which tracks dependancies and versions etc, which is how the box install knows what to go and grab
 - ask other developers to run box install after pulling the repo, which will get the latest and greatest packages (commandbox has a package manager similar to npm)

+### Missing HTML Runner error:

+- If you get an error about not being able to find system/runners/HTMLRunner.cfm, remove the testbox folder and reinstall with `box install`
+  - You may need to kill docker containers running with bind mounds (volumes) running.

 ### Gitignore:

 - gitignore the testbox directory.